 The Court will impose the disqualification unless they can be satisfied that in particular circumstances, there are grounds for mitigating the normal consequences and can find reasons on the balance of probabilities not to disqualify at all.
 Grounds can be found on the basis of Special Reasons or Exceptional Hardship.

-With the Just Motor Law service you have access to a specialist team of solicitors who can advise you each step of the way, all with our commitment to achieving the most favourable outcome possible.
+With our Motor Law service you have access to a specialist team of solicitors who can advise you each step of the way, all with our commitment to achieving the most favourable outcome possible.

 Penalty Points (Totting Up)